-If return is paid at maturity, the worst a purchaser can do is to receive \$11, being the \$10 principal amount plus the minimum guaranteed return of \$1 (subject to any Extraordinary Hedging Costs - see "Is there a possibility that a noteholder will not receive any amount other than principal at maturity" below), representing a total aggregate return of 10% in respect of the entire 5.25-year term of the Notes.
+If return is paid at maturity, the worst a purchaser can do is to receive \$11, being the \$10 principal amount plus the minimum guaranteed return of \$1 representing a total aggregate return of 10% in respect of the entire 5.50-year term of the Notes.
+However, the minimum guaranteed return is subject to a reduction for any extraordinary hedging costs incurred by us - see "Is there a possibility that a noteholder will not receive any amount other than principal at maturity?" below.

-What happens if there is never a three-month period in which the 8% cap is applicable?
+What happens if there is never a three-month period in which the 10% cap is applicable?

-If the percentage change in the level of the basket of indices during each three-month period is less than or equal to 8%, then the percentage change on which return will be based will equal the overall percentage change in the level of the basket of indices during the term of the Notes.
-In this scenario, the 8% cap will not function to limit return.
+If the percentage change in the level of the index during each three-month period is less than or equal to 10%, then the percentage change on which return will be based will equal the overall percentage change in the level of the index during the term of the Notes.
+In this scenario, the 10% cap will not function to limit return.

-What happens if the 8% cap is applicable in one or more three-month periods?
+What happens if the 10% cap is applicable in one or more three-month periods?

-If the actual percentage change in the level of the basket of indices is greater than 8% in one or more three-month periods then, for the purpose of calculating return, the percentage change for such three-month periods will be limited to 8% and the result of compounding all of the percentage changes for the three-month periods, including those which are capped at 8%, will be less than the actual percentage change in the level of the basket of indices during the term of the Notes.
-In this scenario, the 8% cap will reduce the amount of return payable.
+If the actual percentage change in the level of the index is greater than 10% in one or more three-month periods then, for the purpose of calculating return, the percentage change for such three-month periods will be limited to 10% and the result of compounding all of the percentage changes for the three-month periods, including those which are capped at 10%, will be less than the actual percentage change in the level of the index during the term of the Notes.
+In this scenario, the 10% cap will reduce the amount of return payable.

-Could return be limited to the minimum guaranteed amount of 10% even if the level of the basket of indices at maturity is greater than on issuance?
+Could return be limited to the minimum guaranteed amount of 10% even if the level of the index at maturity is greater than on issuance?

-The appreciation in the level of the basket of indices that a noteholder may benefit from in any three-month period is capped at 8%.
-There is, however, no limit to the exposure of a noteholder to depreciation in the level of the basket of indices.
-For example, should the level of the basket of indices drop significantly during one three-month period and then recover at an equally significant rate during a subsequent three-month period, the amount of any recovery during the subsequent three-month period that will be used to calculate the percentage change in the level of the basket of indices during that three-month period will be limited by the 8% cap.
-This could result in an index basket level that is higher at maturity than at issuance, but a return for the note at maturity that is equal only to the \$1 minimum guaranteed return per note.
-See 'Sample Calculations of the Payment Amount' and 'Payment Under the Notes'.
+The appreciation in the level of the index that a noteholder may benefit from in any three-month period is capped at 10%.
+There is, however, no limit to the exposure of a noteholder to depreciation in the level of the index.
+For example, should the level of the index drop significantly during one three-month period and then recover at an equally significant rate during a subsequent three-month period, the amount of any recovery during the subsequent three-month period that will be used to calculate the percentage change in the level of the index during that three-month period will be limited by the 10% cap.
+This could result in an index level that is higher at maturity than at issuance, but a return for the note at maturity that is equal only to the \$1 minimum guaranteed return per note.
+See "Sample Calculations of the Payment Amount" and "Payment Under the Notes".

-How does the 8% cap per three-month period limit my opportunity to benefit from an appreciation in the level of the basket of indices?
+How does the 10% cap per three-month period limit my opportunity to benefit from an appreciation in the level of the index?